lakshay1403/third-git-demo/README.md

 # third-git-demo
-this is again a practice for everything
+this is again a practice for.